PawanSirsat/Github-Contribution-Graph-API/README.md

 2. Open the project folder in your code editor.

-3. Open the `app.html` file in your web browser to run the application.
+3. Open the `index.html` file in your web browser to run the application.

+4. Generate Your Own Tokken For Contribution Calendar Data (Replace With my Tokken Present in git.js)

 ## Technologies Used